 - The LoginPageInfo class will contain web elements on the Login screen, like the Login Id, Password, and Login button.

 - After we click on Login from Home Page, we should be redirected to the Login Page.
 Here, we enter the username and password and click the Login button.

 - Our LoginTest class will contain the web elements and the corresponding actions as given in the code below:

 This is the POMRunner (Main) class from where we will call Page Objects.

-- After creating the required classes for the different web pages, you need to create a test class with execution steps.
+- After creating the required classes for the different web pages, you must create a test class with execution steps.
 Steps in this class would refer to the object repository created for different page elements.